neuecoreutils/info/Markdown/Documents/Future.md

 **Cons:**
 * Rigorous testing would need to be made
 * May or may not be illegal w.r.t.
 Apple Public Source License <!-- Needs to be checked! -->

+A version with the tag `0.2a-PH1A*` shall be initiated for wider testing of both proposals.

 #### **Chosen proposal: <!-- TBA -->**